 To some people in Illinois, railways may seem like a blast from the past.
 Passengers don’t use them much anymore.
 However, they’re still crucial when it comes to moving freight.
 Railroads are one of the most important transportation systems in the country.
 When there’s a railroad accident, it can be devastating.
-There are a variety of safety lapses that can cause railroad accidents.
+As FELA railroad accident lawyers, we’d like to present a variety of safety lapses that can cause railroad accidents.

 Safety hazards on the rails

 Communication is key in any line of business.
 This is particularly true when it comes to railway transportation.
 Effective communication about switching can prevent collisions.
 It’s more common for passenger rail cars like Amtrak to share tracks with freight providers than people realize.
 Without everyone understanding who is where, accidents can occur.